The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

-We developed a closed-form analytical solution for the forward and inverse kinematics of the robot hip actuator module to be able to enforce personalized joint trajectories.
-Since the mechanism does not incorporate any sensors to measure the rotations of the hip joint at $H$, we determined the direct and inverse mapping between the actuators' joint coordinates ($p_{int}$, $p_{ext}$, Fig.~\ref{Fig:2}.b) representing the shaft length of the two prismatic actuators of the hip module, and the space of hip joint coordinates ($\theta_{fl}$, $\theta_{ab}$, and $\theta_{ro}$, Fig.~\ref{Fig:2}.a), representing the hip flexion/extension, ab-/adduction, and internal/external rotation, respectively.
+Since the mechanism of the exoskeleton does not incorporate any sensors to measure the rotations of the hip joint, we developed a closed-form analytical solution for the the direct and inverse mapping between the actuators' joint coordinates representing the shaft length of the two prismatic actuators of the hip module, and the space of hip joint coordinates, representing the hip flexion/extension, ab-/adduction, and internal/external rotation, respectively.
+The details of the mapping, together with a detailed description of the kinematic model of the exoskeleton, are presented in the \textit{Supplementary Materials}.

-In the following paragraphs, we present the kinematic model and the process we followed for its definition, consisting of building the structure from both the perspective of the pelvis plate and the linear actuators to the spherical hip joint of the exoskeleton, and then closing the kinematic chain.
-Position and orientation of each joint will be expressed using homogeneous transformation matrices relative to the origin frame, \(\mathcal{O}\).
-In the following equations, \(\mathbf{T}_\mathcal{X}^\mathcal{Y}\) represents the translation vector from frame \(\mathcal{Y}\) to frame \(\mathcal{X}\), expressed in frame \(\mathcal{Y}\) coordinates, and \(\mathbf{R}_\mathcal{X}^\mathcal{Y}\) denotes the rotation matrix describing the orientation of frame \(\mathcal{X}\) relative to frame \(\mathcal{Y}\).

-The hip module of the exoskeleton forms a closed kinematic chain that can be expressed by closing two branches of the loop, either at the hip joint $H$ or at the upper hinge $E$ of the parallel mechanism (see Fig.~\ref{Fig:2}a).
-In the following, we derive the homogeneous positions of $H$ and $E$ from both closed-loop branches.